 Trend-following strategy

-Commodity markets tend to be popular with traders that prefer to trade trends, because certain price movements within these markets can be very long-term in nature.
-The term “commodity supercycle” is used to explain scenarios in which price trends last for a period ranging between five and 20 years.
+Commodity markets tend to be popular with traders who prefer to trade trends, because certain price movements within these markets can be very long term in nature.
+The term “

 Tip: Multi-year price trends in commodities are common.
 Trend-following trading strategies in commodity futures can help to capture these moves.

-Spread trading involves taking long and short positions on similar assets at the same time.
-This approach offers a certain degree of insurance against market risk – the threat of the entire commodity market rising or falling in value.
+Pairs trading, or spread trading, involves taking long and short positions on similar assets at the same time.
+This approach offers a certain degree of insurance against

 A spread trading strategy will account for the fact that prices in different commodity markets tend to move in a similar direction.
 Macroeconomic factors are some of the most important price drivers of raw materials, influencing aggregate demand in the global economy.